Chris Jericho: Championship pursuits (2012–2013)

 On January 27, 2013, Jericho returned after a five-month hiatus entering the Royal Rumble match as the second entrant.
 Jericho lasted over 47 minutes before being eliminated by Dolph Ziggler.
-The following night on Raw, Jericho later revealed to Ziggler that due to a managerial change on Raw, he had been rehired by Vickie Guerrero, resuming his feud with Ziggler.
-Guerrero then paired the two in a match against WWE Tag Team Champions Team Hell No (Daniel Bryan and Kane).
-The match ended with Ziggler being pinned by Kane after Jericho framed him for pushing Kane.
-After beating Daniel Bryan on the February 11 episode of Raw, Jericho qualified for the Elimination Chamber match at Elimination Chamber (in which the winner would go on to be the number one contender for the World Heavyweight Championship at WrestleMania 29), where he was the fourth man eliminated.
-On the March 11 episode of Raw, Jericho faced The Miz in a No. 1 contenders match for Wade Barrett's WWE Intercontinental Championship, but the match was ruled a no contest after Barrett interfered and attacked both men.
-Both men then faced Barrett the following week on Raw, where he retained his title.
-Earlier in the episode, Jericho had a run-in with Fandango which led to Fandango costing him his match with Jack Swagger and attacking him four days later on SmackDown.
-At WrestleMania 29, Jericho was defeated by Fandango.
-They continued their feud in the following weeks, until Jericho defeated Fandango at Extreme Rules.
-He then faced the returning CM Punk at Payback, where he was defeated.
+On the March 18 episode of Raw, The Miz and Jericho faced Wade Barrett for the Intercontinental Championship, but Barrett retained his title.
+Jericho asked Vince McMahon to face Barrett and win his 10th Intercontinental title at WrestleMania 29 on April 7, but he was booked in a feud with Fandango, losing to Fandango at WrestleMania, but Jericho won a rematch at Extreme Rules on May 19.
+He then faced the returning CM Punk at Payback on June 16, where he was defeated.
 Jericho then began feuding with Ryback, which led to a singles match on July 14 at Money in the Bank, where Ryback emerged victorious.
 On the July 19 episode of SmackDown, Jericho unsuccessfully challenged Curtis Axel for the WWE Intercontinental Championship and was afterwards attacked by Ryback.
 This was done to write Jericho off television as he was taking a temporary hiatus to tour with Fozzy for the remainder of the year and possibly January and February.

-In a November interview for WWE.com, Jericho revealed that he would not be a full-time wrestler due to his musical and acting ventures.
+In a November interview for WWE.com, Jericho said that he would not be a full-time wrestler due to his musical and acting ventures.